-PLEASE NOTE: For Employer Groups with less than 5 employees enrolled (2-4), our office has implemented a nominal set up fee of $250 to help compensate for our time and services including providing quotes, consultations, reviewing and processing all forms; for Employers with 5-9 enrolling, the fee is $500.
+PLEASE NOTE: For Employer Groups with less than 5 employees enrolled (2-4), our office has implemented a nominal set up fee of $350 to help compensate for our time and services including providing quotes, consultations, reviewing and processing all forms; for Employers with 5-9 enrolling, the fee is $600.
 This is a one-time, flat fee to set up a new group health plan or move a group to a new carrier; for groups with 10 plus employees enrolling, we do not charge a fee.
 We have calculated an average of 10 hours of staff time to set up a group, and we are only compensated by the insurance companies based on the per employee enrollment.
-With commissions cut by insurance carriers and many brokers no longer selling small group plans or charging up to $1000 to set one up.
+With commissions cut by insurance carriers, many brokers are no longer selling small group plans or charging up to $1000 to set one up.
 We think our fee is reasonable, and in many cases we have saved our clients much more in premiums on a monthly basis than the fee we charge.
 In addition, our office will advise you of the rules as they pertain to the ACA law, explain any requirements by the Insurance Carrier, assist in picking plans for you and your employees; our staff can assist in completing all the paperwork involved in setting up the group as well.
 Because we are paid on "per Employee" enrollment basis, the set-up fee helps compensate for our time, which can be upwards of 10 hours to set up a new small group.
 We feel the value provided is worth the nominal fee, and are happy to continue to offer this service to small Employer Groups.
 We do not currently charge a fee for groups with 10 employees or more enrolling in the group health plan.

 Good Benefits Retain Great Employees